gabby2212/Security/README.txt

 I am using the system's user and groups, but I kept the user.cpp object in order to avoid system calls.
 The users and groups are loaded at startup and from there on the user object is used.

+Passwords for the TA's:
+tinyvm root123
+gabi user123
+fsManager manager

+other users don't have passwords.

 setUp.sh:
 Assumptions -
 The set up script assumes there exists a user called fsManager and a group called fsManager.
 The user fsManager should only belong to the fsManager group.